tbensky/Prolog-CLP/README.md

 order(9).
 ```

+### Classic-Prolog attempt

 We still think of Prolog as a good symbol processing language, meaning we don't always want to have to go to numbers to solve a problem.
-Can't we just stick to the symbols, which in this case are the names of the reindeer?
-We like this approach because it allows us to translate the problem easier into Prolog as well.
+Can't we just stick to the symbols as our core data (which in this case are the names of the reindeer)?
+We also like this approach because it allows us to translate the problem easier into Prolog.

 We can put the ordering rules in using two predicates called `behind` and `front`.
 Both take two aguements, like `behind(X,Y)` and will mean `Y` is behind `X` in line.
 Similar for `front`.
 Here are the ordering facts then: